Treatment regimen determines the relationship between depression and glycemic control

 The results of this study clearly show that while depressive symptoms are significantly correlated to glycemic control in patients taking three or more insulin injections per day, there is no relationship in patients who are taking fewer than three injections per day.

 Surwit, Richard; van Tilburg, Miranda A.; Parekh, P.; Lane, James D.; and Feinglos, M., "Treatment regimen determines the relationship between depression and glycemic control" (2005).
-Pharmacy Sciences.
+Pharmaceutical Sciences.
 276.